Financial stability: Systemic stability measures

-Unfortunately, there is not yet a singular, standardized model for assessing financial system stability and for examining policies.
+There is not yet a singular, standardized model for assessing financial system stability and for examining policies.

 To measure systemic stability, a number of studies attempt to aggregate firm-level stability measures (z-score and distance to default) into a system-wide evaluation of stability, either by taking a simple average or weighing each measure by the institution's relative size.
 However, these aggregate measures fail to account for correlated risks among financial institutions.
 In other words, the model fails to consider the inter-connectedness between institutions, and that one institution's failure can lead to a contagion.

 The First-to-Default probability, or the probability of observing one default among a number of institutions, has been proposed as a measure of systemic risk for a group of large financial institutions.
 This measure looks at risk-neutral default probabilities from credit default swap spreads.
 Unlike distance-to-default measures, the probability recognizes the interconnectedness among defaults of different institutions.
 However, studies focusing on probabilities of default tend to overlook the ripper effect caused by the failing of a large institution.

 Another assessment of financial system stability is Systemic Expected Shortfall (SES), which measures the contribution to systemic risk by individual institutions.
 SES considers individual leverage level and measures the externalities created from the banking sector when these institutions fail.
 The model is especially apt at identifying which institutions are systemically relevant and would impact the most on the economy when it fails.
 One drawback of the SES method is that it is difficult to determine when the systemically important institutions are likely to fail.

 To enhance predictive power, the retrospective SES measure was extended and modified in later research.
 The enhanced model is called SRISK, which evaluates the expected capital shortfall for a firm in a crisis scenario.
 To calculate this SRISK, one should first determine the Long-Run Marginal Expected Shortfall (LRMES), which measures the relationship between a firm's equity returns and the market's return (estimated using asymmetric volatility, correlation, and copula).
 Then, the model estimates the drop in the firm's equity value if the aggregate market experiences a 40% or larger fall in a six-month period to determine how much capital is needed in order to achieve an 8% capital to asset value ratio.
 In other words, SRISK gives insights into the firm's percentage of total financial sector capital shortfall.
 A high SRISK % indicates the biggest losers when a crisis strikes.
 One implication of the SES indicator is that a firm is considered “systemically risky” if it faces a high probability of capital shortage when the financial sector is weak.

 Another gauge of financial stability is the distribution of systemic loss, which attempts to fill some of the gaps of the aforementioned measures.
 This measure incorporates three key elements: each individual institution's probability of default, the size of loss given a default, and the contagion resulting from defaults interconnected institutions.